How to plan a menu for long day care

 The following steps will help you to plan a menu that meets Menu planning guidelines for long day care.

-Follow these steps and refer to the sample menu template on the next page to develop a menu for your centre.
+Follow these steps and refer to the sample menu template in the downloadable resource to develop a menu for your centre.

 - Plan for a two-week menu cycle.
 Use two different two-week menu cycles to develop a seasonal menu that covers four weeks (i.e. a four week summer menu and a four week winter menu).

 - Work out how many children the menu needs to cater for.